theskysinha/learning-layouts-flutter/README.md

 <h1> Learning layouts with flutter</h1>
 This was an project to polish my layout skills with flutter.
 Objective was making a basic rip-off of google maps description page and this seems close enough, right?
+I got to learn about how to perfect lay my application out as well as about how to add a lil spice of interactivity.